IBXCODECAT/Minecraft-Bedrock-Server/README.md

-# Private_MCCPP_Server
+## What is this repository?
-This a private Minecraft C++ (MCPE) server for me and my friends.
-If you are one of my friends feel free to create a pull request for any changes to the server settings you would like.
-If you are not one of my friends, your pull request will be denied.
+This repository contains config files from a private Minecraft C++ (MCPE) server.
+If you are a member of this server feel free to contribute to this repository.

+## How do I contribute
+Please read the `CONTRIBUTING.md` file in the root directory for more information reguarding this.